LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 `target/classes/{package_name_in_proto_file}` directory.

 ### MESSAGE DEFINITION

+There are two `.proto` files in the `src/main/protobuf/` directory.

 The file `product.proto` contains the definition of the `Product` message.
 Here is the content of the `product.proto` file: